kyleaoman/g3t/stable/README.md

-In this folder I collected some python tools to work and do post processing with gadgt files.
+In this folder I collected some python tools to work, to do post processing with gadgt files and to send batch jobs to the <a href="http://c2papcosmosim.uc.lrz.de/" rel="nofollow">c2pap web portal</a>.

 Antonio Ragagnin.